Outdoor Odysseys

 12th March 2024

 The amount of rain that has beset our lives since last summer has made some places so muddy that I am contenting myself with wellington boots on local walks.
 They are not the most comfortable, but they deal with the surface water and the greasy conditions underfoot.
+Also, if you sink in soft mud, it does not mess up your socks as easily.

 These are not the times for crossing fields and the like with footwear that you might like to keep in a respectable state.
 Aside from formal wear, this also includes anything that I might use for hiking overseas.
 Meindl boots are the mainstay there, so I also have a pair of Scarpa Ranger II Activ GTX boots that I do not mind covering with mud.

 Thus far, the Scarpas have been all around Great Britain as well as Ireland, the Channel Islands and France.
-Aside from a trip beside Loch Morlich, their size has done no harm and certainly has not caused any foot injury.
-Thus, I am sticky with these.
-It might be useful to have older boots like my now retired Meindl Bhutan pair (after losing a sole, repair was unrealistic given how battered the uppers looked) for muddy walking, but these will do for now.
+Aside from a trip beside Loch Morlich (speed and inattention did not help), their size has done no harm and certainly has not caused any foot injury.
+Thus, I am sticking with these.

 Combining old ways around Barmouth